 Tari, M. and I. Vani (2005) ‘On the Life and Deeds of San Precario: Patron Saint of Precarious Workers and Lives’, Fibreculture Journal 5.

-The entry follows the emergence of prefiguration from practices of ‘participatory democracy’ within the 1960s and 1970s movements to the emphasis on ‘horizontal politics’ within the alterglobalization movement of the 2000s and finally the Occupy movements of the 2010s to explore the close relationship between prefigurative politics and the radical shifts in democratic theory and practice that occur within movements when large groups of unaffiliated citizens come together in public space(s) to effect social change.
-The various definitions, approaches and interpretations of the strategic value of prefiguration as a practice of social change will be discussed through an exploration of both the growing body of literature dedicated to this concept as well as concrete examples of how prefiguration works in practice across multiple contexts and decades of movement organising.
+The entry follows the emergence of prefiguration from practices of participatory democracy within the 1960s and 1970s movements to the emphasis on horizontal politics within the alterglobalization movement of the 2000s and finally the Occupy movements of the 2010s to explore the close relationship between prefigurative politics and the radical shifts in democratic theory and practice that occur within movements when large groups of unaffiliated citizens come together in public space(s) to effect social change.
+The various definitions, approaches and interpretations of the strategic value of prefiguration as a practice of social change are discussed through an exploration of both the growing body of literature dedicated to this concept as well as concrete examples of how prefiguration works in practice across multiple contexts and decades of movement organising.